 Likewise, homes built before 1980 should be tested for asbestos before you clean or remove any part of the ceiling.
 Professional cleaners have the tools and expertise to handle these challenging situations safely and effectively.

-Cost Considerations for Professional Popcorn Ceiling Cleaning and Repairs
+Popcorn Ceiling Cleaning and Repair Costs

 *Cost data in this article sourced from contractor estimates used by Angi.